HenrikJoreteg/human-javascript/ch04 - cleanliness.md

 ## Grab your moonboots

-Since defining a browserapp "package" and then wanting to build, minify and serve the resulting file is such a common problem that we want for all apps, I built a helper to make it a bit easier to work with.
+Since defining a browser app "package" and then wanting to build, minify and serve the resulting file is such a common problem that we want for all apps, I built a helper to make it a bit easier to work with.

 It's called "moonboots".
 What you do is define your browser app like this (assuming node.js and express):